Course Details & Registration Information

 - ACLS is an advanced, instructor-led classroom course that highlights the importance of team dynamics and communication, systems of care and immediate post-cardiac-arrest care.
 It also covers airway management and related pharmacology.
 In this course, skills are taught in large, group sessions and small, group learning and testing stations where case-based scenarios are presented

-Supplies- cardiac monitor with rhythm generator, IV equipment, and manikins, airway equipment,
+Supplies- cardiac monitor with rhythm generator or ECG rhythm strips, IV equipment & sample medications, and manikins, airway equipment,

 - Attendance 90% or above